Me1rem/Pixar-challenge-dashboard/README.md

 8.0-8.9-Excellent

-> or equal to 9.0-Materpiece
+greater or equal to 9.0-Materpiece

 The IMDB Score averaged 7.54 which indicates that pixar films are very good.